eliamorhej/unixproject/README.md

 To check out our website, please visit --> [Food Court](http://51.222.87.249/)

+## Installation

+To install the project in your own server check the INSTALL.md file

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.